 In addition to the core Science curriculum, students in Year 9 have the opportunity to further develop their scientific understanding through the selection of the elective subjects.
 The Science electives available to choose from are Forensics, Everyday Substances, Mythbusters, Aquatic Science, Physics of Toys and Agricultural Science.
 These electives further extend those students who have a passion and interest in the area of Science, as well as developing knowledge and skills that form a basis for further specialisation in the Senior Years.

 Students in Year 11 and 12 are currently able to choose from the following subjects; Biology, Chemistry, Physics and Marine Science.
-Each of these subjects is taught for the same time per week as year 10 science however the course of study spans both year 11 and 12.
+Each of these subjects is taught for the same time per week as year 10 science however the course of study spans both Year 11 and 12.
 Students may choose as many as three different science subjects if this is their particular area of interest and all of these subjects are suitable for students seeking an OP and university entry.
 All classes have regular access to specialist science classrooms and specialist teachers.
-Please note that senior curriculum and assessment will undergo change in 2018 which could lead to changes in subject offerings such as Marine Science and Earth and Environmental Science.